 How often do I require treatment for Fertility?Usually once weekly to fortnightly.
 Dr. Ilana often sees patients fortnightly for Acupuncture with a two-week herb prescription.
 Treatment is timed around the period and ovulation.
 She can also refer and recommend Fertility Specialists as appropriate should you need a good referral.

 What do I bring to my first treatment?Please bring any medical reports or blood tests that will aid an accurate diagnosis such as ultrasounds, blood tests and x-rays.

 Do you only treat fertility?
 What about other conditions?Ilana is experienced in supporting many other conditions beyond fertility.
-Such as pregnancy support, musculoskeletal, immunity, pain, digestion, mens’, womens’ and childrens’ health.
+Such as pregnancy support, musculoskeletal, immunity, pain, digestion, both mens’ and womens’ health.
 Please contact Ilana if you would like to find out more.

 Does my husband need Acupuncture too?Ideally both man and woman have treatment.
-As an egg and sperm make a baby, it is important for both parents to be in good health for the sake of their future progeny.
+As an egg and sperm make a baby, it is important for both parents to be in good health.

 How many treatments will I need?There are many variables so it depends.
 Ilana considers your previous history and health condition.
-If you have a history of infertility, I suggest weekly for 3 months prior to your IVF Cycle.
+If you have a history of infertility, I suggest weekly for 3-6 months prior to your IVF Cycle.
 Each individual varies, please ask if you are unsure.
-Acupuncture for fertility support is usually for 3 to 6 months.

 Do I need to eat well?Yes, think of your baby as a seed.
 You need to plant it in nutritious soil.
 The seed requires the right conditions to grow.
 If its parents were healthy then it’s likely it will be healthy.
 Thus it will grow well and you give it the best start to life.